bitrix24/b24restdocs/api-reference/crm/crm-stage-history-list.md

 # Get Stage Movement History crm.stagehistory.list

-{% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.

-{% endnote %}

 > Scope: [`crm`](../scopes/permissions.md)
 >
 > Who can execute the method: `any user`

-This method supports retrieving records from the stage movement history for leads, deals, and invoices.
+The method supports retrieving records from the stage movement history for leads, deals, and invoices.

 ## Method Parameters